nodef/extra-random/README.md

-A random number is a number chosen as if by chance from a set.
+A random number is a number, chosen as if by chance from a set.